buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 https://pdf.zanran.com/extract-table-from-pdf

 ## Keywords or Keyphrase Extraction
-Extracting Keywords or keyphrases.
+KEA: Extracting Keywords or keyphrases.
 KEA is an algorithm for extracting keyphrases from text documents.
 It can be either used for free indexing or for indexing with a controlled vocabulary.
 KEA is implemented in Java and is platform independent. http://community.nzdl.org/kea/

 ## Scholar Influence Analysis